jsu27/decomp_diffusion/README.md

 --------------------------------------------------------------------------------------------------------

 ## Models
 See our paper for details on model parameters for each dataset.
 We provide links to pre-trained models below, as well as their non-default parameter flags.
+We used `--batch_size 32` during training.

 | Model | Link | Model Flags
 | :---: | :---: | :---: |